scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 ## Bloom filters

-[Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter) are a probabilistic data structure that implement space-efficient sets.
+[Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter) are a probabilistic data structure that implements space-efficient sets.
 The difference between a bloom filter and a regular set such as `HashSet` is that bloom filters have the following limitations: